Geraldo Perdomo Player Props: Diamondbacks vs. Red Sox

-Geraldo Perdomo -- with an on-base percentage of .342 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Garrett Whitlock on the mound, on May 27 at 7:15 PM ET.
+On Sunday, Geraldo Perdomo (.433 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the Boston Red Sox, whose starting pitcher will be Tanner Houck.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Red Sox.
+He had a hitless performance in his most recent game (0-for-3) against the Red Sox.

 Geraldo Perdomo Game Info & Props vs. the Red Sox